 4 Easy Yet Effective Ways to Create Transactional Emails

 It’s hard to over-hype the power of transactional emails.
-These seemingly mundane, everyday formalities can actually become one of the most powerful tools in an online merchant’s arsenal—if used correctly.
+These seemingly mundane, everyday formalities can actually become one of the most powerful tools (and email marketing examples) in an online merchant’s arsenal—if used correctly.

 According to Omnisend statistics, transactional emails can generate 46% higher conversion rates than promotional email marketing messages, rendering them some of the most effective marketing emails at your disposal.

-As well as this, automated order and shipping confirmation emails are opened by 54% and 60% of recipients respectively, according to Omnisend’s 2020 year-end report.
+As well as this, automated emails for order and shipping confirmation are opened by 54% and 60% of recipients respectively, according to Omnisend’s 2020 year-end report.
 These are incredibly high numbers, and they offer marketing opportunities that you should really be taking advantage of.

 If you aren’t getting this kind of ROI from your transactional mails, it might be time to start optimizing them to get the best results.
 In this article, we’ll take a closer look at what is transactional email, find out how to use transactional emails effectively, and present some transactional email examples.
 Armed with this info, you’ll be creating profitable transactional email campaigns in no time!